I3alan/pattern-blinker/README.md

 The output is stored in a generated .txt file.

-You can either compile it yourself from cloning the *src* folder or simply use the compiled .jar.
+You can either compile it yourself by cloning the *src* folder or simply use the compiled .jar.

 # Sample Output File: